 Landscape photography that is supposed to show the inherent qualities of the scene is called "representational".

 This type of landscape photography, also known as “straight” landscapes.
 It is one of the few intrusive forms of recording the landscape.
 This does not mean that representational landscapes cannot be reworked, but that the entire appearance should only show minimal manipulation by the photographer from the outside.

-It might seem a bit contradictory to think of landscape photography, but not just look at big, expansive views of vast expanses of land.
+It may seem contradictory to a degree when one thinks of landscape photography, but not just looking at large, sweeping views of vast expanses of land.

 Abstract landscape photography is a great way to escape a creative hole when you are in one.
 Not only that, but it's also a refreshing way to breathe new life into overly shot places.